General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 UCSB Economics reflects the breadth of the discipline in general.
 The Department conducts research and teaching in economic theory and methods, from centuries-old economic philosophy to the most modern methods.
 Recent trends in Economics include usage of many methods from mathematics and natural sciences, and along with the variety of work in applied economics -- whose subject matter could be any social science -- Economics is a most interdisciplinary of sciences.

-In addition to the Economics degree, the department offers undergraduate majors for Economics/Mathematics (reflecting a mathematical emphasis to economic methods), Business Economics (more concentration towards finance and business applications of economic methods), and Business Economics with Accounting (which acts as a professional accounting program).
+In addition to the Economics degree, the department offers undergraduate majors for Economics/Mathematics (reflecting a mathematical emphasis to economic methods), and Economics with Accounting (which acts as a professional accounting program).

-Materials are also selected to support the Accounting emphasis, and, when not covered above, to support the Business Economics major.
-The later includes some materials on management, marketing, and entrepreneurship.
+Materials are also selected to support the Accounting emphasis, and, when not covered above, to support the Business research needs on campus.
+The latter includes some materials on management, marketing, and entrepreneurship.

-The interdisciplinary nature of much of Economics study requires coordination and consideration of at least several other departments at UCSB, including the Bren School of Environmental Management, the Center for Entrepreneurship & Engineering Management, and the Departments of Political Science, Sociology, Education, and other social sciences.
+The interdisciplinary nature of much of Economics study requires coordination and consideration of at least several other departments at UCSB, including the Bren School of Environmental Management, the Technology Management Program, and the Departments of Political Science, Sociology, Education, and other social sciences.